Cybersec Essentials

 There are numerous frameworks out there right now that can assist you in developing and sustaining a cybersecurity plan.
 You can choose the framework you want using your findings from your cybersecurity risk assessment, vulnerability assessment, and penetration test.

-5. Develop a Risk Management Strategy
+5. Develop a risk management strategy

 A comprehensive risk management plan includes: